 Although there is generally no problem with taking additional remedies from other suppliers it is usually unnecessary as Xtend-Life have combined Not Just Joints, Total Balance and Omega 3 Fish Oil protocols to cover most peoples' needs.

 You can of course still add other supplements, whether they are from Xtend-Life or from other suppliers.
-It is important to remember that an excess of additional supplements or particular ingredients can cause negative results, and in severe cases become detrimental to your health.
+It is important to remember that an excess of additional supplements or particular ingredients can cause negative results.
 The Xtend-Life product range is designed to be taken in combination, avoiding these risks.

-What else can I do to help alleviate my joint problems?
+What else can I do to help alleviate my joint disorders?

 There are many things that can be done to help ease the pain and discomfort caused by joint disorders.